tolauwae/phd-thesis/src/multiverse/multiverse.typ

 //        \coordinate (c) at (current bounding box.north);
 //        \node at (c) [anchor=south] {\pgfplotslegendfromname{sharedlegend}};
 //    \end{tikzpicture}
-//    \caption{Comparison of execution time of \textit{no snapshotting} with \textit{snapshotting for every instructions}, and different checkpointing intervals; \textit{every 5, 10, 50, and 100 instructions}.
+//    \caption{Comparison of execution time of _no snapshotting_ with _snapshotting for every instructions_, and different checkpointing intervals; _every 5, 10, 50, and 100 instructions_.
 //        The performance overhead is shown as execution time relative to the execution time when taking no snapshots.
 //    Left: Comparison of all checkpointing policies, snapshotting, and no snapshotting.
 //    Right: Comparison of all checkpointing policies with no snapshotting.
 The averages are taken over 10 runs of the same program.}